 On occasion JAM will cover song like “When You Say Nothing At All,” (Nashville Star The Finalists) which charted on Billboard, but he gives it his own twist.
 Interestingly, his bilingual version of “Amarillo by Morning” is seen in line dance videos from Dallas to Florida to South Korea.
-His D minor recorded interpretation of "Hotel California" showcases his live band continues to wow audiences, stateside and abroad.
+His D minor recorded interpretation of "Hotel California" which showcases his live band continues to wow audiences, stateside and abroad.